 - 1. You may need to remove the tires - 2.
-Use a saw to cut off old fender where it joins the exterior sheet, do not cut exterior sheet - 3.
-Pull exterior sheet away from body just enough to allow lip of new fender to be forced up behind sheet, grind behind sheet to even surface - 4.
-Mask all areas of fender to avoid glue from sticking to exposed visible surfaces - 5.
-Dry fit fenders to opening, measure and cut 5-6 wood sticks to hold fender in place or clamps - 6.
-Using either two-part epoxy based glue or resin method, install fender so lip is behind exterior sheet: - 7.
-Position flat pieces of wood around fender against body exterior sheet or clamp in place - 8.
-Keep pressure on fender lip and exterior sheet while curing - 9.
+Use a saw to cut off the old fender where it joins the exterior sheet, do not cut the exterior sheet - 3.
+Pull the exterior sheet away from the body just enough to allow the lip of the new fender to be forced up behind the sheet, grind behind the sheet to even the surface - 4.
+Mask all areas of the fender to avoid glue from sticking to exposed visible surfaces - 5.
+Dry fit fenders to the opening, measure and cut 5-6 wood sticks to hold the fender in place or clamps - 6.
+Using either two-part epoxy-based glue or resin method, install the fender so the lip is behind the exterior sheet: - 7.
+Position flat pieces of wood around the fender against the body exterior sheet or clamp in place - 8.
+Keep pressure on the fender lip and exterior sheet while curing - 9.
 Allow to dry, then trim to length, sand and paint as needed.